Brno Moravia, Czech Republic Travel Guide

 Marinated beef sirloin in a rich, creamy vegetable sauce.
 Served with bread dumplings (houskové knedlíky) and a dollop of cranberry sauce.

-This is a national dish, available in most traditional Czech restaurants.
+This is a national dish, can be found in most traditional Czech restaurants.

 Roasted pork with either bread or potato dumplings and stewed cabbage (sauerkraut).